MetaModels/docs/manual/metamodel-first/contentelements.rst

 For front end output the attributes are displayed within individual HTML div container elements including specific CSS classes using the standard template.
 Now you can format the output by using CSS or by customising the standard template, so that the output takes place in form of a HTML table.

-By using some CSS rules e.g. such as follows..
+By using some CSS rules e.g. such as follows

 .. code-block:: css
    :linenos: